Rockies vs. Marlins Prediction, Odds, Picks with Carlos SME - Sports Talk Florida

 ATS (Against the Spread)

-The Marlins have managed to cover the spread just twice in their last 10 bouts.
-Not great, but hey, that’s baseball.
+The Marlins are 3-7 against the spread in their recent 10 games.

 Key Player Stats

-Jake Burger remains a cornerstone with a .248 average, 25 home runs, and 57 RBIs.
-Jesus Sanchez and Otto Lopez are also critical players, providing consistent performances.
+Jake Burger has made a significant impact with 25 home runs and 59 RBIs.
+Jesus Sanchez and Otto Lopez also contribute with solid stats, helping the Marlins stay competitive.

 Betting Insights